HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/authentication/oidc_configuration.md

 ## User sessions

-User sessions are managed by the people service and are based on the OIDC authentication flow.
-When a user logs in, the people service issues a session token that is stored in the user's browser.
+User sessions are managed by the People Service and are based on the OIDC authentication flow.
+When a user logs in, the People Service issues a session token that is stored in the user's browser.
 This token is used to authenticate the user for subsequent requests to the service.
 The session token is valid for a configurable duration, after which the user will be required to log in again.
 Refer to the [Configuration - OIDC configuration](../../deployment/configuration/index.md#oidc-configuration) for more information on session management.